Open-Data-Product-Initiative/dev/source/includes/_strategy.md

 The `productStrategy` object captures the business intent behind a data product and links it to a **single higher-level business KPI** it is primarily accountable for.
 It defines the objectives, the primary KPI at the business level, and the **product-level KPIs** that measure its direct contribution.

-Optionally, it can also include **related KPIs** — secondary or cross-unit measures that capture side effects, additional value, or potential impacts outside the product’s main purpose.
-Tracking these related KPIs helps organizations understand broader business impact, identify synergies, and monitor unintended consequences.
+Optionally, it can also include **related KPIs** — secondary or cross-unit measures that:
+1. **Capture additional value** — show extra benefits beyond the main KPI, useful for demonstrating broader impact.
+2. **Track side effects** — monitor unintended positive or negative impacts on other KPIs.
+3. **Highlight cross-department value** — reveal benefits for other business units, strengthening prioritization and funding cases.

-By embedding both the primary and related KPI connections directly into the product specification, `productStrategy` ensures that data products are technically sound, strategically aligned, and transparent in how they deliver value.
+By embedding both primary and related KPI connections directly into the product specification, `productStrategy` ensures that data products remain technically sound, strategically aligned, and transparent in how they deliver value.

 ## Attributes and options